The Kima Transaction Back End

 curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X POST http://localhost:3001/auth

-The server should respond with a valid authtoken with a five-second expiry.
+The server should respond with "ok".

 Available routes